 The other great new feature is the ability to export any screen – letters, topics, or whiteboard.
 Save any screen to your Photos app or send it as an e-mail.
 If there are any lovely drawings you want to save, just export them.
 If you rely on the customized topic board but can’t take your iPad everywhere you go, print out a copy to put in your pocket.

 Easy and Affordable

 AlphaTopics is so easy to use.
 It has just 3 screens that can be accessed anytime.
 There are settings to customize the experience for those with visual or physical access problems.
 It’s affordably priced at only $4.99 US.
 That’s right, for a fiver, you can have 3 powerful communication tools at your fingertips.
 AlphaTopics is ready to support you anytime you have something to say.

-Get AlphaTopics today on the App Store for iPhone and iPad.
+Get AlphaTopics today on the App Store for iPhone and iPad or on Google Play for Android devices.
 If you already have the app, new whiteboard and export options are a free update.
-AlphaTopics is part of the Tactus Collection Part 2 – Clinical Tools app bundle.
+AlphaTopics is part of the Tactus Collection Part 2 – Clinical Tools app bundle on iOS.

 All Tactus Therapy apps are yours for life with free updates.
 Let us know which features you’d like see added to your apps!

 June is aphasia awareness month, so we're busting 10 common myths about aphasia.
 Learn the ...read more

 Advanced Language Therapy: Take Your Recovery to the Next Level with a New 4-in-1 App